AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 ## Study Assistant

 ### Design Decisions and Rationale
+This particular section and it's child component subsections were ones in which a lot of information would potentially be available to the user at any one time.
+The scrolling widget was needed for many components in order to fit it all into one location.
+Pop-up dialogs are very important for the reminders and alarm functions as well.
+No particular interface metaphor was followed here, apart from those implicit in everyday GUI design inherited from the pioneers of iOS, Android, etc and their progenitors.

 ### Requirement from Phase 1
-This component forms part of the design behavior that directly fulfills a requirement from Phase 1: <a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 2.1 and 2.2</a>; "*The student may chat and provide details (faculty, preferred Graduating Year, number of courses per semester) to a Virtual Assistant which automatically compile a chronological sequence of semesters based on user preferences.
+This component and it's child components (Tests and Assignments, Study Tips and Tricks, Checklists and Todolists) form part of the design behavior that indirectly fulfills a requirement from Phase 1: <a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 2.1 and 2.2</a>; "*The student may chat and provide details (faculty, preferred Graduating Year, number of courses per semester) to a Virtual Assistant which automatically compile a chronological sequence of semesters based on user preferences.
-Whether a user is stuck navigating through the application or is having trouble setting up a semester, the Virtual Assistant will be able to resolve any difficulties encountered.*"
+Whether a user is stuck navigating through the application or is having trouble setting up a semester, the Virtual Assistant will be able to resolve any difficulties encountered.*" This particular requirement may be broadly interpreted.
+One of those interpretations may include the Virtual Assistant directing the user towards this section, which would help the user organize their semester appropriately.

 ### Low Fidelity Prototype
 <center><img src = "./images/StudyAssistantMain.png" width = "35%" height = "35%"/></center>